nightscout/Trio/README.md

 ## Introduction

-Open-iAPS - an artificial pancreas system for iOS based on [Open-iAPS-oref Reference](https://github.com/nightscout/open-iaps-oref) algorithms (Master 0.7.1) and Ivan Valkous stale Swift repo, freeaps.git.
+Open-iAPS - an automated insulin delivery system for iOS based on [Open-iAPS-oref Reference](https://github.com/nightscout/open-iaps-oref) algorithms (Master 0.7.1) and Ivan Valkou's stale Swift repo, freeaps.git.

 The project has seen substantial contributions from many developers, leading to a range of new features and enhancements.

 Following the release of version 3.0.0, due to differing views on development and code quality, there was a significant shift in the project's direction.
 This led to the separation from the [Artificial-Pancreas/iAPS](https://github.com/Artificial-Pancreas/iAPS) repository, and the birth of Open-iAPS as a distinct entity.
 This transition marks a new phase for the project, symbolizing both its evolution and the dynamic nature of collaborative development.

-Open-iAPS continues to leverage a variety of frameworks from the Loop community and remains at the forefront of DIY diabetes management solutions, constantly evolving with valuable contributions from its community.
+Open-iAPS continues to leverage a variety of frameworks from the DIY looping community and remains at the forefront of DIY diabetes management solutions, constantly evolving with valuable contributions from its community.

 ## To download this repo: